 With that smoky heat, chipotle peppers bring a unique earthy flavor to dishes that use them.
 So how do you match that if you don’t have any chipotle chilies available in your kitchen.
 What’s a proper

-Best supermarket chipotle pepper alternatives: Chipotle powder and chipotle in adobo sauce
+Best supermarket alternative: Chipotle powder and chipotle in adobo sauce

 The good news is the